 Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years.
 He is a Licensed Clinical Social Worker in the states

-“A couple, not married but living together, came to therapy seeking relief from their constant arguing, some of which became violent.
-Each blamed the other and it was impossible to discern who was really the instigator and who the victim.
+A couple, not married but living together, came to therapy seeking relief from their constant arguing, some of which became violent.
+Each blamed the other and it was impossible to discern who was the instigator and who was the victim.
 It’s accurate to say that they each felt victimized.
-He felt chronically tired, angry and empty inside.
+He felt chronically tired, angry, and empty inside.
 She suffered from headaches, cold viruses, and heart palpitations since this relationship began.
 Neither knew what to do.
-Clearly, was desperate and were headed for disaster.”
+Clearly, both people were desperate.

 There are many articles reporting that marriage and other intimate relationships are good for health.
 The research seems to report this.
-For example, intimates seem to live longer, have lower blood pressure, fewer heart conditions and feel better as compared to those who remain single most or all of their lives.
+For example, intimates seem to live longer, have lower blood pressure, fewer heart conditions, and feel better as compared to those who remain single most or all of their lives.

 However, it is important to ask about the health impact of those relationships filled with conflict and turmoil, such as in the hypothetical case above?